top of page

 Doxycycline is an oral antibiotic used to treat acne.
 It is taken once or twice daily.
 It works best for the red bumps and pus bumps.
 It can cause heartburn if not taken with food and a full glass of water.
 It also makes the skin very prone to sunburn, so sunscreen needs to be applied to the face daily.
 Oral antibiotics are generally only used for a maximum of three months due to concern about harming the healthy bacteria in the body.
 Other treatments are considered if acne is still persistent after a course of doxycycline.

-Other treatments for patients not adequately controlled with these therapies include treatments that affect hormones such as birth control pills or a medicine called spironolactone for women.
+Other treatments for patients not adequately controlled with these therapies include treatments that affect hormones such as birth control pills or a medicine called spironolactone people with uteruses.
 Spironolactone works as a mild diuretic (water pill).
 Its main side effects are increased urination, and rarely dizziness, breast tenderness, or irregular periods.
-Women taking spironolactone should be careful to avoid pregnancy as it can make a male fetus develop female genitalia.
-Most women tolerate this medicine very well.
+People with uteruses taking spironolactone should be careful to avoid pregnancy as it can make a male fetus develop female genitalia.
+Most people tolerate this medicine very well.
 Acne can sometimes return after stopping spironolactone as it is not a “cure.”

 bottom of page